 Throwing up now and again is totally normal for your Weimaraner.
-If she threw up once and is otherwise acting normal, it’s usually not a big deal.
+If your Weim throws up but is otherwise acting normal, it’s usually not a big deal.
 The following are the most common reasons why Weims vomit:

 This one might sound silly -— and whose Weim doesn’t eat too fast?!
 But eating too fast can actually make your dog feel sick.
 It’s probably the same feeling you have when you overindulge on Thanksgiving.
 More serious than vomiting is that eating too fast could be linked to bloat, which is more common in Weimaraners than most other breeds.
 When he gobbles up that kibble he is also woofing down air that could get trapped.